An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization Problems: Convergence Analysis of the AIDAL Method

 \section{Convergence Analysis of the AIDAL Method}

-This section establishes the key properties of the AIDAL method and contains two subsections.
-The first one presents fundamental properties about two key residuals, while the second gives the proof of Proposition~\ref{prop:inexact_alm_props}.
+{ This section establishes the key properties of the AIDAL method and contains four subsections.
+The first one establishes some properties of the ACG call of AIDAL, the second one gives a useful technical bound on the stationarity residuals $\{\hat{v}_i\}$, the third one gives the proof of Proposition~\ref{prop:global_iter_bds}, and the fourth one gives the proof of Proposition~\ref{prop:inexact_alm_props}.}

 To avoid repetition, we let

 denote the sequence of iterates generated by the AIDAL method.
 Moreover, for every $i\geq1$ and any $(\chi,\theta)\in\r_{++}^{2}$, we make use of the following useful constants